balxor/brain/london-has-fallen-en.md

 ## 6. The Opposing Guild Can Break Through Churn Cascade

 Guilds usually break apart gradually.
-From the outside, it looks sudden because the early signs happen inside the guild: attendance drops, Discord war activity declines, officers become passive, and core members start considering a move.
+From the outside, it looks sudden because the early signs happen inside the guild: attendance drops, Discord war activity declines, officers become passive and core members start considering a move.

 Research on churn prediction in MMORPGs shows that social influence and social relationship structure play a role in predicting player churn.[6]
 When important players become inactive or leave, other players reassess their own commitment.